-Netzin G. Steklis holds a double B.A. in Anthropology and Biology from the University of Chicago and an M.A. in Ecology and Evolutionary Biology from Princeton University.
-Netzin joined forces with the McClelland Institute to further the research of the “Fathers, Parenting, and Families” Initiative.
+Netzin G. Steklis holds a B.A. in Anthropology and Biology from the University of Chicago, an M.A. in Ecology and Evolutionary Biology from Princeton University, and a PhD in Psychology from the Ethology & Evolutionary Psychology program at the University of Arizona.

-Netzin’s research experience includes field study of howler monkey calls in Costa Rica, the behavioral ecology of wild chimpanzees in eastern Zaire, and research at the Karisoke Research Center in Rwanda on the social organization of mountain gorillas, including studies on vocal communication, demography, and life history.
-She is currently interested in the comparative study of cognition, personality and life history, the study of primate social systems and families, the biopsychology of human-animal interactions, and conservation and environmental education.
+Netzin’s research experience includes baboon affiliative behavior, field study of howler monkey calls in Costa Rica, the behavioral ecology of wild chimpanzees in eastern Zaire, and research at the Karisoke Research Center in Rwanda on the social organization of mountain gorillas, including studies on vocal communication, demography, and life history.
+She is currently interested in the comparative study of primate families and paternal care (especially play), gorilla personality and life history, the comparative study of emotional awareness, the biopsychology of human-animal interactions, as well as conservation and environmental education.